jmorales2012/Etch-a-Sketch/README.md

 Future Ideas for Project
-* Allow user to choose primary color to fill squares with
+[done] Allow user to choose primary color to fill squares with
 * Allow user to save their board as image
 * Create database and let users upload/view/share/like their favorites